redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 | `--typescript, --ts` | Generate TypeScript files Enabled by default if we detect your project is TypeScript |

 > **Note:** The generated sdl will include the `@requireAuth` directive by default to ensure queries and mutations are secure.
-If your app's queries and mutations are all public, you can setup a custom generator sdl template to apply `@skipAuth` or a custom validator directive to suit you application's needs.
+If your app's queries and mutations are all public, you can set up a custom SDL generator template to apply `@skipAuth` (or a custom validator directive) to suit you application's needs.

 **Destroying**